zetabotco/blog-en/site/content/blog/chatbot-evolution-from-text-based-to-most-advanced-chatbots.md

 ---
 draft: true
-author: risqy
+author: Rizky Oktiano
-title: "Chatbot Evolution: From Text-Based to Most Advanced Chatbots"
+title: "The Evolution of Chatbots: Text-Based to Advance AI-Powered"
-metaTitle: "Chatbot Evolution: From Text-Based to Most Advanced Chatbots"
+metaTitle: Explore The Fascinating Journey of Chatbot Evolution
-metaDescription: " Discover how chatbots evolve from ELIZA to AI-powered chatbots that we use daily.
-Embrace the future of chatbots to enhance customer experiences."
+metaDescription: "The Evolution of Chatbots: From Text-Based to Advanced AI-Powered Virtual Assistants|Explore the fascinating journey of chatbot evolution"
 intro: >+
   Have you ever wondered why so many businesses love chatbots?
 Especially in this digital era, customer service agents must interact with customers on a